-Sunday, January 10th is National Houseplant Appreciation Day!
-Celebrate by adding a few more plants to your collection.
+Monday, January 10th is National Houseplant Appreciation Day!

 These plants are fighters, they can handle being forgotten for a week or two without watering:

 ZZ Plant is great for areas of the house that receive medium light and like to have dry feet.

 Pothos do well in low light and medium light areas and are fast growers.

 Philodendron plant appreciate medium lighted areas, they like moderate moist feet and love to be fertilized.

 Haworthias want bright light and prefer dry feet.

 Plants that bloom inside are so cheerful and rewarding!
 Here are some of our favorite blooming houseplants that will bring joy into your home: